vvaltchev/tilck/README.md

 Features
 ----------------------------------------

-Tilck is a preemptable monolithic (but with compile-time modules) *NIX kernel, implementing about ~100 Linux syscalls (both via `int 0x80` and `sysenter`) on x86.
-At its core, the kernel is not x86-centric even if it runs only on x86 at the moment.
-Everything arch-specific is isolated.
-Because of that, most of kernel's code can be already compiled for any architecture and can be used in kernel's unit tests.
+Tilck is a preemptable monolithic *NIX kernel, implementing about ~100 Linux syscalls.
+At its core, the kernel is not x86-centric even if that was its first target architecture.
+Almost everything arch-specific is isolated.
+Because of that, most of kernel's code is not arch-specific and can be already compiled for any architecture to run as part of the unit tests.

 #### i686 support
 While the kernel uses a fair amount of **legacy hardware** like the 8259 PICs for